 I’m repeating the quote above as a mantra!

-Healed from surgery and radiation therapy, we held high hopes that he had seen the end of THAT challenge and could move on with his plans for the future.
+Healed from surgery and radiation therapy, we hold high hopes that he has seen the end of THAT challenge and can move on with his plans for the future.

 Surprise!
 TIA (transient schematic attack)!